Jemt/Fit.UI/README.md

  - Input (with HTML editing using CKEditor)
  - and more to come

+Fit.UI supports all major browsers (FireFox, Chrome, Edge, Opera, Safari, and even Internet Explorer 8+).
+A lot of work has been put into making Fit.UI the most compatible framework available, leaving nobody behind.

 # Release

 We have been working very hard on Fit.UI since March 2015 and is now ready